ant31/ant31box/docs/guides/download-client.md

 full_client = DownloadClient(s3_config=s3_conf)
 ```

-A `filedl_client` factory is also available, which can create a client from your application's global configuration.
+A `filedl_client` factory is also available.
+It's recommended to pass the configuration object to it explicitly.

 ## Downloading Files